Notice of Pre-AIA or AIA Status

 wherein the side surfaces of the second semiconductor chip are vertically coplanar with the side surfaces of the second mold layer (coplanar along dashed reference line).

-first conductive posts disposed on the redistribution structure and electrically connected to the redistribution structure;
+first conductive posts disposed on a bottom surface of the redistribution structure and electrically connected to the redistribution structure;

 a first mold layer disposed on the redistribution structure and having an upper surface, coplanar with upper ends of the first conductive posts;”